EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

 ![the dom 10](./img/screen-mod04-the-dom10.png)

-- worst way to create elements:
+- worst way to create elements
+- only to show that there's a couple of ways to create elements

 ```
 const myList = document.createElement('ul');